ProlificsPanther/BootstrapDatatables/README.md

   * pyordr.html
   * pyordr.jpl
   * pyordr.js
+  * pyordr.scr
-  * cookiedb.lib
+  * next.scr
   * cookie database file

-# Cookiedb.lib
+# pyordr.scr
-This library contains the Panther grid screen.
+Panther screen which has the grid.
 Pyordr.html is attached as a HTML template.

+# next.scr
+Panther screen

 # Pyordr.jpl
 Jpl code which is included in the Panther screen.